Forex Glossary

 What is currency code?

-A currency code is a three-letter abbreviation used to represent a specific currency.
 These codes follow a standardized format established by the International Organization for Standardization (ISO) under the ISO 4217 standard.

 Each code uniquely identifies a currency, making it easier for people and businesses to communicate and conduct transactions globally.